SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 a1.name()
 ```

-See `Atom`'s [JavaDoc](http://192.168.1.49:8080/jpl7/doc/org/jpl7/Atom.html) for details of how SWI Prolog version 7's strings and blobs (including reserved symbols) are accommodated.
+See [org.jpl7.Atom JavaDoc](http://192.168.1.49:8080/jpl7/doc/org/jpl7/Atom.html) for details of how SWI Prolog version 7's strings and blobs (including reserved symbols) are accommodated.

 ### Variables